LouaiTayyar/quarkus-core/README.md

 to the following endpoint:
 http://localhost:8080/realms/{YOUR-REALM-NAME}/protocol/openid-connect/token
-to get back the bearer token for the user you provided the credentials of.
+to **log in** and get back the bearer token for the user you provided the credentials of.

 ## Bearer Token
 Use the bearer token as an access token for authentication of any API calls that will be made